khaytsus/rigtool/README.md

  * Change to named frequency
  * Macros
   * It would be nice if I could set PMS Lower 1 and PMS Upper 1 and start scanning PMS 1
+ * Load, modify, and save configuration
+  * Modifying would be limited to simple variables, not complex ones like band privileges.

 ### Known Bugs/Limitations